telerik/maui-docs/controls/barcode/barcode-getting-started.md

 1. [Install Telerik UI for .NET MAUI]({%slug maui-getting-started %}#install-telerik-ui-for-net-maui).

-1. Install the [SkiaSharp graphics library](https://skia.org/) as the Barcode requires it.
+>important The Barcode is rendered through the [SkiaSharp graphics library](https://skia.org/).

 ## Define the Control